codebearsteam/daily-log/20170718_week3_second_issue.md

 ### July 18th ###

 We started to work today on [this issue](https://github.com/diaspora/diaspora/issues/4888).
 It involves a list of issues regarding poll features.
-In the we read the issue and the entire discussion alongside testing polls creation on our own diaspora profiles, and came up with a list of 9(!) improvements.
+We read the issue and the entire discussion alongside testing polls creation on our own diaspora profiles, and came up with a list of 9(!) improvements.
 In our coaching session we divided the list to two categories:

 Visual issues:
 1. radio buttons alignment.